 How Long Exposure Photographs Transform Your Images

 If you’re using one of the new iMacs or MacBooks with Retina Display for Adobe Photoshop, you may have noticed that your images look very small when selecting, View–> Print Size.
 That’s because the retina display has a MUCH higher resolution than the typical CRT or LCD monitor.
 Most displays have a screen resolution around 72 pixels per inch (ppi), which is far less than what you get with a retina display.

-Infinite depth of field and maximum sharpness without a tilt-shift lens
+Focus Stacking: Infinite depth of field and maximum sharpness without a tilt-shift lens

 Focus-stacking is a technique that macro photographers have used for years to maximize depth of field in close-up images.
 You can apply the same technique to landscape photos, too.
 While dedicated focus-stacking software has been around for a long time, this tool is now built-in to Adobe Photoshop CC (you just have to know where to find it).
 That means if you have the Adobe Photography subscription package, you can start experimenting with focus-stacking right away.

-Free Download: Focus Stacking Tutorial (PDF)
+Free Download: Focus Stacking Guide (PDF)

-My step by-step tutorial will show you how to:
+My focus stacking guide will show you how to:

 Process RAW images in Adobe Lightroom

-- Merge the stack automatically in Photoshop CC
+Merge and mask the stacked images automatically in Photoshop CC